nonefffds/RedirectionPageTemplate/README.md

 # RedirectionPageTemplate

-A HTML page template for redirection to your other links that can be deployed on your server.
-Written with Bootstrap.
+A HTML template page for redirect with your other links.
+Can be deployed on your own server.
+Written with Bootstrap 3 & 4.

+The original that written with Bootstrap 3 has basic feature of simply redirecting.
+The most recent update(index.html) that written with Bootstrap 4 has a better looking, also support dark mode with auto toggling depend on your operating system and browser.

-Link to test out: [https://nonefffds.github.io/RedirectionPageTemplate/]()
+Link to test out: https://nonefffds.github.io/RedirectionPageTemplate/

-My own version using this template: [https://brunhild.cn/nonefffds]()
+My own version using this template: https://brunhild.cn/nonefffds

-TO-DO:
+TO-DO/Features:

 * Dark mode (done)
 * Update to Bootstrap 4 (done)
-* Make it better looking
-- Background supporting(no)
+* Background supporting(no)
-- Compact buttons (mostly done)
+* Compact buttons (mighty done)